rubenwardy/minetest_modding_book/_en/basics/lua.md

 print("Sum is "..result)
 ```

-Whoa, what happened there?

-a, b, and result are *variables*.
-Local variables are declared
+In this example, `a`, `b`, and `result` are *variables*.
+Local variables are
-by using the local keyword, and then given an initial value.
+declared by using the `local` keyword, and then given an initial value.
+Local
-Local will be discussed in a bit, as it's part of a very important concept called
+will be discussed later, because it's part of a very important concept called
 *scope*.

 The `=` means *assignment*, so `result = a + b` means set "result" to a + b.
-Variable names can be longer than one character unlike in mathematics, as seen with the "result" variable.
+Variable names can be longer than one character unlike in mathematics, as seen
+with the "result" variable.
+It's also worth noting that Lua is *case-sensitive*;
+A is a different variable to a.

+The `=` sign means *assignment*, so `result = a + b` means set the value of
+`result` to the value of `a + b`.
+Variable names can be longer than one
-It's also worth noting that Lua is *case-sensitive*; A is a different variable to a.
+character, as seen with the `result` variable.
+It's also worth noting that, like
+most languages, Lua is *case-sensitive*; `A` is a different variable to `a`.

 ### Variable Types